rcrowther/django-taxonomy/README.md

 ![Stacked Tree](screenshots/stack_tree.png)

 These displays use a lot of visual space.
 Only a small taxonomy can be displayed on a display.
 And, as you can see, the classes and tags return SVG graphics.
-SVG graphics have advantages and disadvanatages,
+SVG graphics have advantages and disadvantages,

 Pros
 - They are part of the webpage, so can be manipulated and searched like HTML